carrot-u/instasmart/README.md

 - [ ] troubleshoot and implement lazy instantiation in controllers (8/7)
     - [ ] include find, new, not found, multiple
     - [ ] inlcude assigning `question.user`
+- [ ] `current_user` guided access
+    - [ ] No content on landing page when signed out
+    - [ ] Edit permissions on questions/answers/comments, user profile

 ### Completed Tasks